Ruslan Abdulgani: Early life

+Politics

 Roeslan's most prominent moment as a public servant came in 1955, when he served as secretary-general of the Bandung Conference, a major meeting of African and Asian countries working to form what became the Non-Aligned Movement as an alternative to alignment with one of the Cold War superpowers.
 Roeslan served as Indonesia's foreign minister from March 1956 to April 1957.
 From July 1959 to March 1962, he was head of the Supreme Advisory Council (DPA); in October 1962 he became Minister of Information.

 While being foreign minister, Roeslan was briefly arrested in August 1956 by the Indonesian military in West Java, and accused of corruption.
 Part of a power struggle between the Sukarno government and dissatisfied military officers, he was promptly pardoned by vote of Sukarno's cabinet, and the military was forced to release him.

 While being a minister in 1964, he was a first rector of Teacher and Education Science Institute or now is Indonesia University of Education.
 He acted as rector until 1966.

 After Suharto replaced Sukarno as president in 1967, Roeslan served briefly as Indonesian ambassador to the United Nations.
 He left formal government service in 1971, but continued to play a role as an elder statesman in Indonesian politics.
 After president Suharto stepped down in 1998, he emerged as an advisor to presidential candidate Megawati Sukarnoputri, Sukarno's daughter, and as a critic of Suharto's Golkar successors, Jusuf Habibie and Abdurrahman Wahid.

-In 1998 Dutch historians Bob de Graaff and Cees Wiebes published a book, Villa Maarheeze: De Geschiedenis van de Inlichtingendienst Buitenland (Villa Maarheeze: The History of the Netherlands Foreign Intelligence Service) in which they alleged that Roeslan had secretly worked for the Dutch government during the conflict over Papua (Irian Jaya) in the 1960s, by passing confidential information about Indonesian activities.
-Roeslan vehemently denied the charges, saying that he had seldom even communicated with the Dutch government even in his official government capacities.
+In 1998, Dutch historians Bob de Graaff and Cees Wiebes published a book, Villa Maarheeze: De Geschiedenis van de Inlichtingendienst Buitenland (Villa Maarheeze: The History of the Netherlands Foreign Intelligence Service) in which they alleged that Roeslan had secretly worked for the Dutch government during the conflict over Papua (Irian Jaya) in the 1960s, by passing confidential information about Indonesian activities.
+Roeslan vehemently denied the charges, saying that he had seldom even communicated with the Dutch government, even in his official government capacities.

+Family

 Roeslan's wife Sihwati Nawangwulan, also a prominent activist during Indonesia's independence movement, died in 2001 at the age of 85.
 Roeslan and Sihwati had five children together.
 Roeslan died in June 2005 after suffering from stroke and pneumonia.
 He was one of the last survivors of Indonesia's war for independence.

 President Susilo Bambang Yudhoyono called him "a leader who never said bad things about others".
 Suharto called him "a great man and leader who has given so much for the country he loves".

 His second daughter, Retnowati Abdulgani-Knapp, wrote a biography about her father, A Fading Dream: The Story of Roeslan Abdulgani and Indonesia, which was published in 2003.
 In it, she described Roeslan as a lifelong fighter against colonialism and imperialism.